How To Draw A Chick

 Don't forget to sign and date your sketch!

-You may well come up with a better idea on how to draw a chick.
-You are welcome to share that with us, you can send it in via the community drawing space.
+You may well come up with a better idea on how to draw a chick so I hope this article provides some extra inspiration in that area.

 The Result